FreshVine/Documentation-Site/README.md

 not.

 ### Deployment

-When updated documentation is pushed to the master branch, it is automatically pushed to Amazon S3 by Travis CI.

-TODO: FURTHER INSTRUCTIONS FOR DEPLOYMENT

-To see the latest build, visit the [Travis CI page](https://travis-ci.org/spark/docs).

 ### Organization

 The majority of the content herein is stored in the `src/content/en` directory as a set of Markdown files.
 Assets such as images and javascript are stored in the `src/assets` directory.